kumahq/kuma-website/docs/docs/dev/documentation/inspect-api.md

 - Inbound – effectively means policy is applied to envoy inbound listener
 - Outbound – policy is applied to envoy outbound listener
 - Service – policy is applied to envoy outbound cluster (upstream cluster)
-- Dataplane – the area where policy applied is not specified, could affect inbound/outbound listeners and clusters
+- Dataplane – the area where policy applied is not specific, could affect inbound/outbound listeners and clusters

 The command in the example above shows what policies were matched for every type of attachment.